mwnn/tdd-legacy-product/README.md

 - Find the bug in the class (with your tests) and fix it!

 Would be nice to have:
-- Check the class characteristic and introduce an exception if it would be a better practice
+- Check the class characteristic and introduce an exception if it would be a better practice!
-- check if the class have code duplication, and refactor it
+- Check if the class have code duplication, and refactor it!

-Oh, I forgot, my schema is:
+Oh, I almost forgot, my db schema is:

 CREATE TABLE product (
     id INTEGER PRIMARY KEY,
     ean varchar(64) default '',